amarshavir/content/resume.md

   - Implementation of the latest networking technologies to Network a series of NFC ID entry to secure facilities in a project worth more than a quarter of a million

-- 2023: Unitied States AirForce Academy 65th Assembly Delage
+- 2023: United States AirForce Academy 65th Assembly Delegate
-  - Reseach -- Springfield, Colorado
+  - Research -- Springfield, Colorado
   - Preformed technology research as it relates to the United states affairs with China:
     - Cross referenced the current state of Artificial Intelligence development of the United State’s capabilities with China’s to determine the superior Artificial Intelligence paradigm using game theory